 Everyone has been there -- having to deal with a coughing, sniffling, smelly subway passenger who always seems to be standing a bit too close to you for comfort.
 With the Jay Shells Subway Etiquette posters, hopefully rude and inconsiderate subway passengers will become a thing of the past.

-Concept: Jay Shells Subway Etiquette
+The Jay Shells Subway Etiquette Posters are Hilarious